 You are here

-JET Reflections are a monthly series of conversations highlighting art, design, writing or research that demonstrates how members of our MassArt community have activated and demonstrated the power of art and design to transform our world.
+JET Reflections were a series of conversations highlighting art, design, writing or research that demonstrated how members and guests of the MassArt community have activated and demonstrated the power of art and design to transform our world.
 These honest conversations may contain content for mature audiences.

 Acting President Kymberly Pinder and JET Program Coordinator Zayra Campos discuss art history and advocacy in this first installation of the JET Reflections Podcast.